Camera Pose Estimation via Projective Newton Optimization on the Manifold

 Code: Download

 Please consider referring this paper if you use any of the developed algorithms in this paper in your publications.
-For enquiries about the algorithm & bug reports please contact the author Michel Sarkis at: misarkis@gmail.com.
+For enquiries about the algorithm & bug reports please contact the author Michel Sarkis at: misarkis(at)gmail.com.